bobsub218/How-to-launch-a-project-on-polkadot-Tutorial/README.md

         }
 }
 ```
 To deploy smart contracts for your dApp, there are two leading solutions (Moonbeam and Edgeware) both offering smart contracts running through the Polkadot environment.
 If you’ve chosen the EVM Substrate pallet, a Moonbeam smart contract solution is better.

-In which an interoperable layer containing the current Ethereum toolbox called Frontier is used.
+Here it is used an interoperable layer containing the current Ethereum toolbox called Frontier is used.
 Moonbeam will support all contracts written for the EVM environment.

 Instead, if you’ve chosen Substrate FRAME, it’s better to use an Edgeware Smart Contract solution.
 It’s a substrate-based chain that will connect to the relay chain.
 Thanks to its compilation in WASM it allows the execution of smart contracts.

 ## CREATE A CROSS-CHAIN BRIDGE ON POLKADOT

 Building a cross-chain bridge is a way to connect to the Polkadot ecosystem.

-Creating a cross-chain bridge means that the tokens move between chains or protocols, but in reality it’s all about a smart contract that burns tokens on one chain and minted them on the other.
+Creating this cross-chain bridge means that the tokens move between chains or protocols, but in reality it’s all about a smart contract that burns tokens on one chain and minted them on the other.

 ### ATTENTION!
 To confirm any transaction, the contract requires a signature from a subset of validators.